Liechtensteiner Panoramaweg

 Descent: 60 m

 This stage builds slowly from the Walser village of Triesenberg into open alpine country.
-The route moves past village lanes, forest edges and quiet meadows before the mountains start to feel bigger around Steg and the Valüna Valley.
-Along the way, there are views over Triesenberg, the Rhine Valley, Steg Reservoir and the surrounding high ridges.
+Village lanes, forest edges and quiet meadows ease you in before the mountains grow bigger around Steg and the Valüna Valley.
+Views over the Rhine Valley, Steg Reservoir and the high ridges keep the legs nicely distracted.

-After leaving Triesenberg, the trail passes local highlights such as the Stromhäusle Tower, Walser Legends Trail sections and viewpoints above the village.
-It then continues toward Steg, with views of the reservoir and the clear Gänglesee area nearby.
-The climb becomes more noticeable after Steg, following the Rappenstein-Sücka area into quieter mountain terrain.
+After Triesenberg, the trail passes the Stromhäusle Tower, sections of the Walser Legends Trail and viewpoints above the village.
+It continues toward Steg, with the reservoir and the clear Gänglesee area nearby.
+After Steg, the climb becomes more serious, leading through the Rappenstein-Sücka area into quieter mountain terrain.

-Higher up, the route passes Alp Älpele and the Valüna-Waldboden Hut before entering the Naaf Valley.
-The final climb leads through wide alpine pastures, with views toward the Swiss Alps and nearby peaks such as Hochspeler at 2,226 metres and Plasteikopf at 2,345 metres.
-Pfälzerhütte sits high on the ridge, a classic mountain-hut finish in proper alpine surroundings.
+Higher up, the route passes Alp Älpele and Valüna-Waldboden Hut before entering the Naaf Valley.
+The final climb crosses wide alpine pastures, with views toward Hochspeler at 2,226 metres and Plasteikopf at 2,345 metres.
+Pfälzer Hütte sits exactly on the Austrian border, run by Steffi and Soffi, two young, excited Hüttenwirten.
+It is also a fine starting point for a short climb to Naafkopf.

 Info